WHERE TO STAY IN ANTALYA?

 The reception, some communal areas and several guest rooms are on the ground floor.
 Most other rooms and the balcony are on the first floor.

 If I ever go back to Antalya, I would choose a different hotel.
 I don’t have anything against this particular place.
 Rather, I would choose another hotel because I would like to stay in a different Ottoman style villa.
-I’ve seen a lot of very interesting and alluring little hotels during my walks around historical Kaleiçi.
+I’ve seen a lot of very interesting and alluring little hotels during my walks around historic Kaleiçi.

-The Held Hotel also has a small swimming pool, behind the building.
+The Held Hotel also has a small swimming pool, it’s behind the building.
 You can stay by the pool in case you don’t want to go to the beach.
-Anyhow, when you look where to stay in Antalya, choose a place with a swimming pool, regardless of how small it is.
+So, when you look where to stay in Antalya, choose a place with a swimming pool, regardless of how small it is.

-In order to use public transport, you must obtain the Antalya Card.
+In order to use public transport, you must have the Antalya Card.
 You can’t travel on any public transport without this card, simply because you can’t pay the driver.
 You can get this card from a machine at the corner of Atatürk and Ali Çetinkaya streets.
 The way it works, you feed the machine with let’s say 20 liras, the machine deducts 7 liras for the cost of the card and it credits the remaining amount to your new card.